afry-recruitment/toll-calculator/C#/README.md

 * The current code base is in Java and C#, but please make sure that you do an implementation in a language **you feel comfortable** in like Javascript, Python, Assembler or [ModiScript](https://en.wikipedia.org/wiki/ModiScript) (please don't choose ModiScript).
 * No requirement but bonus points if you know what movie is in the gif

+* The movie name is "Hackers" by Iain Softley starring Angelina Jolie and Jonny Lee Miller.
+Angelina and Jonny were married shortly after this film.

 ## Background
 Our city has decided to implement toll fees in order to reduce traffic congestion during rush hours.
 This is the current draft of requirements: